discljord/discljord/README.md

 ## Known Issues

+ - When using an SNI client for http-kit in JDK 17, discljord will fail to connect (see [this issue on http-kit](https://github.com/http-kit/http-kit/issues/482))
  - Compression may fail on very large payloads, appearing as an EOF while parsing JSON exception.
 This can be mitigated by setting the `disable-compression` flag on `connect-bot!`
  - `with-counts?` keyword argument on `discljord.messaging/get-guild!` is specified with the keyword `:with-counts`, without a questionmark